-In this paper, we propose two control strategies: one is the model following control (MFC), and another is the optimal slip ratio control.
-MFC is the starting point of our research project of "Control of Electric Vehicle" and its basic feasibility is demonstrated here by real experiment.
+In this paper, we propose two control strategies: "model following control (MFC)" and "optimal slip ratio control".
+MFC is the starting point of our research project of "control of electric vehicle" and its basic feasibility is demonstrated here by real experiment.